Have you added American history board games to your lesson plans yet?

 - When they find a fact especially interesting, it’s an easy opening for further learning.

-Playing educational games with my kids helps me see areas I need to focus on.
+Playing educational board games for teenagers as a part of school helps me see areas I need to focus on.

 This game is perfect for families because it contains three levels of difficulty – junior (great for most middle school students), expert, and genius.
 The goal is to race from city to city by correctly answering questions.